 🟦Symbiosis Relayers Network

-In this section, we focus on how the relayers network works.
-An explanation of the Symbiosis protocol's on-chain part (smart contracts) is available in the section Cross-chain liquidity engine.
+In this section we will focus on how the Relayers Network works.
+An explanation of the on-chain part of the Symbiosis protocol (smart contracts) can be found here: Cross-chain liquidity engine.

 There are several definitions that are important for further explanation.